BenchmarkSims/FalconBMS-Launcher/README.md

     * Invert – reverses the direction of the axis

-    * DeadZone – removes small unwanted movements around center
+    * DeadZone – removes small unwanted movements around the center

-    * Saturation – controls where the maximum travel point is detected, used when the device cannot reach it's full travel
+    * Saturation – controls where the maximum travel point is detected, used when the device cannot reach its full travel

 1. Click "Save" to apply the mapping.